-(i) Non-authorised staff should not attempt to deal with the spillage themselves.
+- (i) Non-authorised staff should not attempt to deal with the spillage themselves.
 The immediate area around the spillage should be temporarily cordoned off by any means possible e.g. by using chairs, trolleys or other barriers.
-If possible, have one person remain by the spillage to warn passers-by whilst a second can summon assistance.
+If possible, have one person remain by the spillage to warn passers-by whilst a second can summon assistance. - (ii) If laboratory staff are present, the spillage should be dealt with in accordance with the procedure described in Section 7.4.1.1. refer to SOP038."Biological Spill Response" for further information.
+NOTE: If the waste has already been autoclaved, the level of risk should be minimal.

-Version 013 Effective 21st April 2020 Review: 21st April 2022 Written by: P.Hourd Reviewed by: C.Kavanagh/K.Sikand Approved by: R.I.Temple
+Version 013 Effective 2 nd June 2025 Review: 2 nd June 2027 Written by: P.Hourd Reviewed by: C.Kavanagh/K.Sikand Approved by: R.I.Temple